luni64/TeensySharp/README.md

 - Provide information when a Teensy is connected or removed from the USB Tree
 - Uploading of firmware (ihex files) from within the user application.

+# Installation

+For easy installation TeensySharp is available as [nuget package](https://www.nuget.org/packages/lunoptics.TeensySharp/).

 # Build
-TeensySharp was developed using Microsoft VisualStudio 2017 Community Edition.
+In case you don't want to include the nuget package you can of course include the sources in your project.
+TeensySharp was developed using Microsoft VisualStudio 2019 Community Edition.
 The correspondig .sln file is contained in the repo.
-The library depends on the HIDLibrary from Mike O'Brian which can be found here: [https://github.com/mikeobrien/HidLibrary](https://github.com/mikeobrien/HidLibrary) and on MoreLinq ([https://code.google.com/p/morelinq/](https://code.google.com/p/morelinq/)).
+The library depends on the HIDLibrary from Mike O'Brian which can be found here: [https://github.com/mikeobrien/HidLibrary](https://github.com/mikeobrien/HidLibrary) and on [MoreLINQ](https://morelinq.github.io/).
 Both are available as NuGet packages.
 A download of the binaries from NuGet should start automatically when you build the solution.

 # Usage
 ## Finding Connected Teensies